FangyunWei/SLRT/README.md

 ## Citation
 Please cite our works if you find this repo is helpful.
 ```
+@inproceedings{zuo2024simple,
+  title={A Simple Baseline for Spoken Language to Sign Language Translation with 3D Avatars},
+  author={Zuo, Ronglai and Wei, Fangyun and Chen, Zenggui and Mak, Brian and Yang, Jiaolong and Tong, Xin},
+  booktitle={ECCV},
+  year={2024}
+}

 @inproceedings{zuo2023natural,
   title={Natural Language-Assisted Sign Language Recognition},
   author={Zuo, Ronglai and Wei, Fangyun and Mak, Brian},